ramSeraph/india_boundary_corrector/README.md

 # India Boundary Corrector

+> ⚠️ **WORK IN PROGRESS** ⚠️
+>
+> This project is currently under active development and is not yet ready for production use.

 A set of JavaScript packages to display maps with India's official boundaries, correcting the disputed territory representations commonly found in international map tile providers.

 ## The Problem